Madhukarsprabhakara/qsimple/README.md

 ## About qsimple

-qsimple is a web based data transformation platform that helps automate sql tasks that need repeated execution.
+qsimple is an open source etl tool which helps run SQL based extract transform and load operations.

 ### The problem